 The global health insurance exchange market demand is expected to witness considerable growth over the forecast period.
 Health insurance exchange is the latest trend in an online market place.
-Recent market trends indicate that the global online health insurance market place or exchanges industry is estimated at around USD 2 billion as reported by Forbes.
+Recent market trends indicate that the global online health insurance market place or exchange industry is estimated at around USD 2 billion as reported by Forbes.

 The key drivers identified for this market include federal health insurance mandates, policies (Obama Care Policy in the U.S.), and numerous funding sources from federal governments.
 The shift in trend towards contributing model is expected to help reduce health care costs and benefit consumers by making it affordable.